 Perhaps the worst mistake is creating a home gym that you need to set up.
 If you have a gym that requires things behind wardrobes, needs construction, or is hard to reach, your home gym won’t convince you to train as quickly.

 The great thing about a home gym is that it’s right there.
 If you have a bench press in your front room, then that means that you can hop on it and start pressing the weight.
-This makes all the difference to your training frequency and results, so make sure that you are taking full advantage of this with a gym ready to go whenever you are!
+This makes all the difference to your training frequency and results, so ensure that you take full advantage of this with a gym ready to go whenever you are!

 The Final Word on Mistakes People Make When Training From Home

 A workout should be simple.
-First, you set physical performance and appearance goals create a workout to reach those goals.
+First, you set physical performance and appearance goals and create a movement to reach those goals.
 Finally, track your performance.
 When something doesn’t work, find something that does.
 The best approach focuses on form, progressive overload, periodization, diet, and sleep.
 What has been your experience with a home workout?
-Please share in the comment section below.
+If you or someone you know is considering bodybuilding, share this article on Facebook or Twitter so that others can learn more about building muscle.